 June 6, 2011: My first day at Edgepark.
 I was still driving the Lexus IS 250 when I started.
 The car had a lot of bad associations with JC Whitney, so I was eager to get rid of it.
 For some reason, I was on a domestic kick, so my shortlist at the time included the Lincoln MKZ and Cadillac CTS.
 The Buick LaCrosse was barely on my radar.

 I went to the local Cadillac dealership, and test drove the CTS, with every intention of getting one.
 While I can’t remember for sure, the model I drove was a top of the line model, because what else would I get?
 I was exceptionally disappointed with my drive.
 The seats were firm to the point of being uncomfortable.
 The short wheelbase, coupled with the large 19″ wheels, made for a very punishing ride: I could feel every expansion joint on the freeway.
 And I hated the goofy popup navigation screen.
 The dashboard looked nice and clean when the screen was down, but then you couldn’t use it.
 When it was raised, it stuck out like a cheap aftermarket GPS.

-Not long after I got the Lacrosse, a wheelbarrow fell off the wall of the garage and on to the front of the car, leaving a long scratch on the hood and a deep gouge on the bumper cover.
+Not long after I got the Lacrosse, a wheelbarrow fell off the wall of the garage and onto the front of the car, leaving a long scratch on the hood and a deep gouge on the bumper cover.
 In years past, I would have immediately run to the body shop to get it fixed.
-This time, I was OK to let it go.
+This time, I was OK with letting it go.
 Like I said, I didn’t love this car.